galenhuntington/g60/README.md

 ###  Locality 3

-Earlier I mentioned how in the original letter encoding one may need to know all the digits to deduce even one digit.
+Earlier I mentioned how in the original letter encoding one may need to know all the digits to deduce even one letter.
 Here, I consider the reverse problem: how many letters (or bytes) one needs to get digits (or characters) of the encoding.